I'm 23, I Make $20,700 & I Live In The Kingdom Of Bahrain

 12:30 p.m. — Lunch today is a vegan pink pasta made with cashew cream that I made at home.
 For both environmental and health reasons, I try to have at least one vegan day a week.

-1 p.m. — After lunch with my colleagues, I go on my favorite website for all things skin and hair care and stock up on my essentials.
-I purchase two of my favorite leave-in conditioners, three detangling sprays, a hair mask, and conditioner.
-I also get moisturizer.
+1 p.m. — After lunch with my colleagues, I go on my favourite website for all things skin and hair care and stock up on my essentials.
+I purchase two of my favourite leave-in conditioners, three detangling sprays, a hair mask, and conditioner.
+I also get moisturiser.
 Luckily, there's a sale and most of my items are generously discounted.
 Feeling good about my purchase! $116.74

 Advertisement

-Note: Editor's Note: All currency is in USD.